DaniAffCH/CrowdSpaceDetector/README.md

 ## Features

 - **Graph-based Semantic Segmentation:** Utilize advanced graph-based algorithms to perform semantic segmentation on RGB-D images, allowing you to separate objects and regions in the scene efficiently.
+The implementation is based on

 - **Largest Free Area Detection:** Identify and locate the largest free area within the segmented image.
 Additionally, this feature generates a heatmap of the image, where the pixel values represent the distance to the nearest obstacle.
 This feature is particularly useful for applications involving crowd or space management.